nau/adastream/Readme.md

 - Java
 - [scala-cli](https://scala-cli.virtuslab.org/install)
+- Cardano uplc command line tool is needed for testing

 If you use Nix, you can run `nix develop` to get a shell with all the dependencies.